sillybun/vim-repl/README.md

   - Add `Plugin 'sillybun/vim-async'` to .vimrc
   - Add `Plugin 'sillybun/zytutil'` to .vimrc
   - Run `:PluginInstall`
-  - And change to the plugin directory of vim-repl and run in shell `./install.sh`
   - And change to the plugin directory of vim-async and run in shell `./install.sh`